Generic Name: tramadol hydrochloride

 Ultram - Clinical Pharmacology

-Ultram® contains tramadol, a centrally acting synthetic opioid analgesic.
-Although its mode of action is not completely understood, from animal tests, at least two complementary mechanisms appear applicable: binding of parent and M1 metabolite to µ-opioid receptors and weak inhibition of re-uptake of norepinephrine and serotonin.
+Ultram contains tramadol, an opioid agonist and inhibitor of norepinephrine and serotonin re-uptake.
+Although the mode of action is not completely understood, the analgesic effect of tramadol is believed to be due to both binding to µ-opioid receptors and weak inhibition of re-uptake of norepinephrine and serotonin.

 The mean absolute bioavailability of a 100 mg oral dose is approximately 75%.
 The mean peak plasma concentration of racemic tramadol and M1 occurs at two and three hours, respectively, after administration in healthy adults.
 In general, both enantiomers of tramadol and M1 follow a parallel time course in the body following single and multiple doses although small differences (~ 10%) exist in the absolute amount of each enantiomer present.